rymanalu/lucy-docs/crud.md

 And if you sure want to delete, just click **Delete** button and click **Continue**.

-Lucy will delete all your module's files.
+Lucy will delete all your module's files and the permissions.